SAP-samples/cloud-sfsf-benefits-ext/README.md

       1.37.16.2
     </sap.cloud.sdk.version>

-Run on local server
+Run on Local Server
 -------------------

-**Configure connectivity to Employee Central**
+**Configure Connectivity to the Employee Central**

- 1. Download the SuccessFactors OData access destination *sap_hcmcloud_core_odata* from  *SAP HANA cloud platform extension package* account to a local file.
-Follow the process described [here](https://help.hana.ondemand.com/help/frameset.htm?f02a359183c74429a9d82b23feb15243.html)
+ 1. Download the SuccessFactors OData access destination *sap_hcmcloud_core_odata* from  *SAP HANA Cloud Platform extension package* account to a local file.
+ Follow the procedure: [here](https://help.hana.ondemand.com/help/frameset.htm?f02a359183c74429a9d82b23feb15243.html).
+The destination is located on account level.
- 2. Import the destination in the local server [Details](https://help.hana.ondemand.com/help/frameset.htm?0334aa5dbb304deb83a30503967b6f8d.html)
+ 2. Import the destination in the local server [Details](https://help.hana.ondemand.com/help/frameset.htm?0334aa5dbb304deb83a30503967b6f8d.html).
  3. Proxy server setup (optional) - If you work behind a proxy server, configure the proxy settings of the local server.
-[Details](https://help.hana.ondemand.com/help/frameset.htm?e592cf6cbb57101495d3c28507d20f1b.html)
+[Details](https://help.hana.ondemand.com/help/frameset.htm?e592cf6cbb57101495d3c28507d20f1b.html).

-**Create local users**
+**Create Local Users**

-In order to access the application you would need to have proper users created in local user store.
-The users you create should have the same user ids as existing users in Employee Central.
-This is required in order to match to existing Employee Central user profiles.
+To enable users to access the application, you need to cerate the users in the local user store.
+The users you create need to have the same user IDs as the existing users in SuccessFactors Employee Central.
+This is required in order to match to the newly created users to the existing Employee Central user profiles.

 For example:

-- "*cgrant1*" - is the user id of Carla Grant, which is regular employee in Employee Central
+- "*cgrant1*" - user ID of Carla Grant, a regular employee (user) in the Employee Central
-- "*nnnn*" - is the user id of Nancy Nash, which is the HR manager of Carla Grant
+- "*nnnn*" - user ID of Nancy Nash, the HR manager of Carla Grant

 To create local users, follow the procedure described in the official documentation.
 [Details](https://help.hana.ondemand.com/help/frameset.htm?fe47e02fd9514ab889c37250ed771c0c.html).

-Assign the *Administrator* role to the proper HR manager (e.g. "*nnnn*").
+Assign the *Administrator* role to the relevant HR manager (for example, "*nnnn*").

-**JPA Configuration for local server**
+**JPA Configuration for the Local Server**

-By default application is configured to run on top of SAP HANA database.
-Local server runs with derby so you need to comment out the following line in *persistence.xml*
+By default, the application is configured to run on top of the SAP HANA database.
+The local server runs with derby, so you need to comment out the following line in the *persistence.xml*

     <!--
     <property